Parasocial interaction: Parasocial breakups

 Jonathan Cohen, from the Department of Communications in University of Haifa, links parasocial relationships and breakups to social relationship attachment styles.
 The results and lasting effects of a parasocial breakup may rely on the attachment styles of the person experiencing and initiating the attachment, much like social relationships.
 Individuals with an anxious attachment style experience more extreme reactions to parasocial breakups, compared to avoidant and secure types.

-The in-person/real life social relationship status of an individual does not affect the intensity of distress or discomfort felt in parasocial breakups.

-Age, however, shows correlation with the intensity of distress at parasocial breakups, as Cohen finds young people (under the age of 20) are more susceptible to strong symptoms of PSB (Parasocial breakup).

-For some people, parasocial breakups can be as simple as avoiding the content concerning the subject of the parasocial tie.

-According to Cohen, the level of distress to the individuals experiencing parasocial breakup depends on the strength and extremity of the bond.